 Those who make $25,000 or less annually or receive proven TANF, Food Stamp or Energy Assistance Benefits from Social Services and are not currently claimed as a dependent by anyone making above $25,000 annually are eligible for a special $25 rate for the Half Marathon Training Team Please provide one of the following documents for verification:

-For those that qualify for the income-based entry fee, please come by our office or mail the completed entry form and your verification document to Sports Backers, 100 Avenue of Champions, Richmond, VA 23230
+For those that qualify for the income-based entry fee, please come by our office or mail a completed entry form and your verification document to Sports Backers, 100 Avenue of Champions, Richmond, VA 23230

 For more information, please email [email protected].